-Another interesting result comes from the NovaServers.boot_and_list_server scenario, which enabled us to launch the following task with Rally:
+Another interesting result comes from the NovaServers.boot_and_list_server scenario, which enabled us to we launched the following benchmark with Rally:

-• Task context: 1 temporary OpenStack user.
+• Benchmark environment (which we also call "Context"): 1 temporary OpenStack user.

-- Task scenario: boot a single VM from this user & list all VMs. - Task runner: repeat this procedure 200 times in a continuous way.
+- Benchmark scenario: boot a single VM from this user & list all VMs. - Benchmark runner setting: repeat this procedure 200 times in a continuous way.

-During the execution of this task, the user has more and more VMs on each iteration.
+During the execution of this benchmark scenario, the user has more and more VMs on each iteration.
 Rally has shown that in this case, the performance of the VM list command in Nova is degrading much faster than one might expect: